tuyenshares/personal-website/content/now/now.md

 # Order that this section appears on the page.
 weight: 10

-title: What I am doing now
+title: This is a "now" page
-subtitle:
+subtitle: Its purpose is to reply to this pressing question: What are you doing now?

 design:
   columns: "1"